Krystal Joy Brown is a multi-talented Broadway favorite & T.V. & Film actress.

 With five Broadway shows under her belt, HAIR (Dionne/Abe Lincoln), Leap Of Faith (Ornella), Big Fish (Josephine), and MOTOWN (Diana Ross), her extensive theatrical background has led her to be a two-time Fred Astaire Award Nominee and work closely with some of the worlds top Oscar and TONY award-winning playwrights, directors, producers, and creative teams.
 Her goal is to always create new characters and be hands-on in the development of new inspiring works.

 Krystal also voices the character of Netossa in the DreamWorks/Netflix animated series, She-Ra Princesses of Power, which is now streaming all five seasons only on Netflix.
 She also voices Avery on Final Space.
 She has been seen in the Disney live-action feature film MAGIC CAMP (Disney+).
 She has guest-starred in NBC’s Law & Order: SUV, Hulu’s Deadbeat, ABC’s Castle, Disney’s Sydney to the Max.
-Over the pandemic, she filmed two movies, One Royal Holiday and Writing Around the Christmas Tree, out this fall.
-She is currently filming a project for Starz which will be announced soon.
+Over the pandemic, she filmed two movies, One Royal Holiday and Writing Around the Christmas Tree, which aired Christmas Day, 2021 and is available on Amazon.

 Krystal has also helped to create the Hamilton Racial Justice Task Force aka Ham4Progress to use the brand and the many talents of the company to push change in our society and create a more equitable future.